-A formula is a rule, that allows the calculation of an answer when other information is known: for example, the area of a rectangle can be calculated when the length and width is known.
+A formula is like a rule.
+It allows for an answer to be calculated when other information is known.
+For example, the area of a rectangle can be calculated when the length and width is known.
 The formula is shown with letters, numbers and arithmetical operators (signs).

 The formula for the area of a triangle is: